 Note: For alleged violations of the University of Denver Discrimination and Harassment Policy, SRR will forward the incident Report to the Office of Equal Opportunity & Title IX for evaluation, investigation, and findings as provided in the Office of Equal Opportunity & Title IX (EOIX) Discrimination and Harassment Procedures.

-L. Hazing:
+L. Hazing includes the following: